Facts & Figures

 How many farms are organic in Germany?
 Which federal states are in the lead in terms of the proportion of organically farmed land, and which are behind?
 And how does Germany compare with the rest of the EU?

-According to official data, at the end of 2021, 36,307 farms in Germany were operating according to organic farming standards, on a total of about 1.8 million hectares.
-The share of organically farmed land in the total agricultural area comes up to 11 percent, and the share of organic farms in all farms is 14 percent.
-Compared to 2020, the organically farmed area has grown by almost 6 percent (BMEL 2022).
-According to initial estimates by the Bund Ökologische Lebensmittelwirtschaft (BÖLW 2023), the organically farmed area grew by almost 4 percent to just over 1.86 million hectares in 2022.
+According to official data, at the end of 2023, 36,680 farms in Germany were operating according to organic farming standards, on a total of about 1.89 million hectares.
+The share of organically farmed land in the total agricultural area comes up to 11,4 percent, and the share of organic farms in all farms is 14,4 percent.
+Compared to the previous year the number of organic farms has fallen slightly (-232 farms) – for the first time in the last 30 years.
+At 29,160 hectares, the increase in organically farmed land in Germany is in the bottom quarter of the figures recorded in this period.
+Compared to the previous year, the increase in area is 1.6 per cent (BMEL 2024).

 From very small to very large